Fabrice Nsakala: Anderlecht

 On 29 August 2013, Nsakala joined Belgian Pro League side Anderlecht for an undisclosed fee and signed a three-year contract.

 Alanyaspor

-In July 2017 Nsakala joined Süper Lig on a permanent transfer after spending the previous season on loan at the club.
+In July 2017 Nsakala joined Süper Lig club Alanyaspor on a permanent transfer after spending the previous season on loan at the club.

 Beşiktaş

 In August 2020, Nsakala joined Beşiktaş in Süper Lig.

+Neuchâtel Xamax

+Nsakala joined Neuchâtel Xamax on 19 July 2023.

+International career

+After some appearances with the French under-17 team, he is selected by Erick Mombaerts as a team of France hopes on 25 August 2011, for an elimination match at Euro 2013 scheduled for 2 September against Latvia.
+Fabrice will not take part in this match but will know his first selection in hopes on 6 September 2011 in a friendly match against Portugal (entry into play in the 71st minute).

+Born in France, Nsakala opted for Congolese national team in the mid-2010s.